Digital-Business-Council/Access-Point/docs/appendix_B.md

  1. The recipient’s digital capabilities have been determined by a participant.

 ### Basic Flow
- 1. The requester establishes the location of the recipient’s digital capabilities: a. <<include>> SUC006 - Lookup Participant’s DCP Alias Address;
+ 1. The requester establishes the location of the recipient’s digital capabilities: a. <&lt;include &gt;> SUC006 - Lookup Participant’s DCP Alias Address;
  2. The requester constructs the request to retrieve a recipient’s capability list;
  3. The requester sends the request to the recipient’s Digital Capability Publisher;
  4. The Digital Capability Publisher creates the response including the capabilities for each process the participant has in their capability record;